GhostbusterJeffrey/BlenderFaceCap/README.md

 Open up the app and you will see two buttons and a view of the front facing camera.
 Pressing "Take Snapshot" will save a single frame of animation data.
 Pressing "Start Record" will begin recording animation data.
 The data recorded will always be saved at 30fps.
 Press "End Record" to stop recording.
 The animation data will be saved in a file named "animdata.json" which can be accessed in the Files app.
 Send this file to your computer to import into Blender.

 # Use Guide for Blender
+Make sure you set your project's frame rate to 30fps before continuing with the guide.

 Open up Blender and go to the "Scripting" tab.
 Click "Open" and select the downloaded copy of "BlenderScript.py".
 Make sure the following variables are set correctly.

 pathvar - Set this to an ABSOLUTE path of where your animdata.json file is.
 Make sure it looks like "C:\Users\user\animdata.json" and not "/animdata.json"